Skip to Content

 • Check the forecast: other than tides and swells, check the Ghosties Beach weather before you head out.
 Exploring on a nice day, free of excessive coastal winds would be ideal.

 • Ghosties Beach Accommodation: there are no Ghosties Beach camping areas or accommodation options.
-We recommend the nearby Frazer Campground or Freemans Campground if you’re wanting to camp near the beach.
+We recommend the nearby Frazer Campground or Freemans Campground if you want to camp near the beach.

 Want to explore Ghosties Beach and its incredible Rainbow Caves in NSW?
 Share this guide with your friends on Facebook.